 If line 1 includes any dividends that were previously taxed for New Jersey purposes, complete Schedule PT and Schedule R to determine the amount that can be deducted.
 Include only dividends that were taxed in a prior tax year by New Jersey.
-Do no include any federal previously taxed income that was not taxed by New Jersey.
-Schedule PT is not included in the CBT-100 packet.
-The schedule is available on the Division's website.
+Do not include any federal previously taxed income that was not taxed by New Jersey.
+Schedule PT is available on the Division's website.

-Lines 14(a) and 14(b) - I.R.C. § 250(a) deduction
+Lines 14a and 14b - I.R.C. § 250(a) deduction